konnir/open_ai_clip_tests/README.md

 }

 Delivery:
-- zip with code ?
-- git project ?
+- git project
-- docker ?
+- docker

+Models:
+- using model "clip-vit-large-patch14"

+deploy:
+- from the shared folder take "clip-vit-large-patch14.zip" and deploy it in a folder on your machine. point to the directory in the docker run below.

+Running Docker:
+docker run -v /path/to/host/model:/model -p 8081:8081 your_image_name